CraterCrash/godot-orchestrator-docs/docs/getting-started/step-by-step/index.md

 In an Orchestration, using variables is an excellent way to store and manage state.
 Additionally, user-defined functions are a great way to organize smaller pieces of code to reduce the complexity of large visual script graphs.

-And who would believe, in the end, all this was possible using three nodes in a graph:
+And who would have thought, visual scripting can be done without being spaghetti!

 <Figure image="/img/step-by-step/editor-finished.png" caption="Orchestrator, Visual Scripts aren't Spaghetti!!!!"></Figure>